-Dark, often laminated marine sediments that are usually devoid of fossil traces of benthic life and exhibit a total organic carbon (TOC) content of > 1 % (Creaney and Passey, 1993), were episodically deposited during Jurassic and Cretaceous times.
-The deposition of these sediments, generally referred to as black shales, has typically been taken to indicate ancient episodes of dys- or anoxic bottom water conditions (Schlanger and Jenkyns, 1976).
-During some of these episodes, anoxia developed widespread in one or more ocean basins; such episodes were termed Oceanic Anoxic Events (OAEs; Schlanger and Jenkyns, 1976).
-One of the most prominent, best-constrained and best-studied of these OAEs formed across the Cenomanian-Turonian boundary (CTB; ~94 Ma) and became known as OAE2 (e.g. Jenkyns, 2010).
-The widespread enhanced organic carbon burial in marine sediments during OAE2 is expressed by a worldwide documented > 2% positive excursion in the carbon isotopic composition of carbonate $(\delta^{13}C{carb})$ and organic matter $(\delta^{13}C{org})$, with an estimated duration of 450-600 kyr (e.g. Voigt et al., 2008; Meyers et al., 2012).
-This excursion likely resulted from enhanced burial of δ^{13} C-depleted organic matter (Arthur et al., 1988; Tsikos et al., 2004) and therefore provides a C-isotopic signature of the global exogenic carbon pool, making it a proper tool to confidently correlate OAE2 sections.
+1993) were episodically deposited during the Jurassic and Cretaceous.
+The deposition of these sediments, generally referred to as black shales, has typically been taken to indicate ancient episodes of dysoxic or anoxic bottom water conditions (Schlanger and Jenkyns, 1976).
+During some of these episodes, anoxia occurred widely across one or more ocean basins; such episodes were termed oceanic anoxic events (OAEs; Schlanger and Jenkyns, 1976).
+One of the most prominent, best-constrained and best-studied of these OAEs formed across the Cenomanian-Turonian boundary (CTB; \sim 94 Ma) and is known as OAE2 (e.g., Jenkyns, 2010).
+The widespread enhanced organic carbon burial in marine sediments during OAE2 is expressed by a worldwide documented > 2 % positive carbon isotopic excursion (CIE) of carbonate ($\delta^{13}C{carb}$) and organic matter ($\delta^{13}C{org}$), with an estimated duration of 450-600 kyr (e.g., Voigt et al., 2008; Meyers et al., 2012).
+This CIE likely resulted from enhanced burial of δ^{13} C-depleted organic matter (Arthur et al., 1988; Tsikos et al., 2004) and therefore provides a C-isotopic signature of the global exogenic carbon pool, making it a proper tool to confidently correlate OAE2 sections.